openrewrite/rewrite-docs/reference/ast-examples.md

 ### Block

-A [Block element](https://github.com/openrewrite/rewrite/blob/main/rewrite-java/src/main/java/org/openrewrite/java/tree/J.java#L712-L851) is the code contained between curly braces.
+A [Block](https://github.com/openrewrite/rewrite/blob/main/rewrite-java/src/main/java/org/openrewrite/java/tree/J.java#L712-L851) is a pair of curly braces and the [Statements](#statement) contained within.
 Blocks can be nested inside of each other.

 ![Block Element Example](<../.gitbook/assets/Block.png>)